 At the same time, FLIS provides a forum for parents to express their views, contribute to school initiatives and plan workshops to support and develop parenting skills.
 FLIS also develops community links and provides opportunities for the community to socialise and learn together.

 Parents will be able to withdraw their child (following discussion with the school) from any or all aspects of Sex Education, other than those which are part of the science curriculum, up to and until three terms before the age of 16.
-Parents have to notify the headteacher by Wednesday 30th June 2021, along with their reason.
+Parents have to notify the headteacher, along with their reason.
 This will then be followed up with a meeting with the headteacher and the RSHE coordinators.